jadgt/GROMACS-in-your-laptop/README.md

 The instructions are pretty clear

 Once installed just use the terminal provided by the distro and follow the same steps as **Linux users**

+# First simulation in GROMACS
+To get started let's move to the following [folder](example/Template.md)